+F. Agency Interaction with Landlords

+1. Owner/Agent Relations

-- c) Agency Interaction with Landlords - (1) Owner/Agent Relations - i.
-The owner/agent will be advised by accepting each monthly housing assistant payment he/she will be certifying that: - a.
-The Rent to Owner is not more than rent charged by the owner/agent for comparable unassisted units in the premises. - b.
-The assisted family is currently occupying the unit and the Unassisted family is not in violation of lease obligations.
+The owner/agent will be advised by accepting each monthly housing assistant payment he/she will be certifying that:

+- a) The Rent to Owner is not more than rent charged by the owner/agent for comparable unassisted units in the premises. - b) The assisted family is currently occupying the unit and the assisted family is not in violation of lease obligations. - 2.
+Owner/Agency Negotiations
-(2) Owner/Agency Negotiations